aantron/promise/README.md

 ...the above compiles to both JavaScript and machine code!

-Interoperability is key: on JavaScript, Repromise `Promise.t`s are exactly JavaScript's familiar `Promise`s.
+Interoperability is key: on JavaScript, `Repromise.t`s are exactly JavaScript's familiar `Promise`s.
 For targeting native code, Repromise provides an implementation with the same semantics.

 The `Io` module is powered by libuv when targeting native code, and Node.js on JavaScript.
 Either way, the underlying implementation is the same, because